Filing a GST/HST return

 You can receive your refund deposited directly into your bank account.
 If you are not already enrolled for direct deposit, you can sign up for it online using My Business Account, or you can fill out Form RC366, Direct Deposit Request for Businesses, and mail it to your tax centre.

-What happens if I file a return late or make a late payment?
+What happens if you file a return late or make a late payment?

-Additionally, CRA will hold any GST/HST refund or rebate you are entitled to until we receive all outstanding returns and amounts.
-This includes all amounts payable and returns required under the Excise Tax Act, the Income Tax Act, the Excise Act, 2001, or the Air Travellers Security Charge Act.
-CRA can also use any GST/HST refund or rebate that you are entitled to receive to pay that outstanding amount.
+We will hold any GST/HST refund or rebate you are entitled to until we receive all outstanding returns and amounts.
+This includes all amounts payable and returns required under other programs administered by the CRA.
+We can also use any GST/HST refund or rebate that you are entitled to receive to pay that outstanding amount.